zaid-g/SaltPass/README.md

 ## Usage
 compile by running ```gcc -o saltpass saltpass.c -lssl -lcrypto``` or run the executable.

-To retrieve the password for an e.g. website, user executes the program and enters the master password and a "salt" value that represents the e.g. website they are loggin into.
+To retrieve the password given a salt (salt could be website name user wants to login to, file name user is encrypting, etc..), user executes the program and enters their master password and the salt.
 The program then outputs the unique password (generated deterministically at run time) consisting of pseudo-random alpha-numeric/special characters given that salt.

 ```
 e.g.